govinsprabhu/Behavioral_Cloning/writeup_template.md

 #### 2. Final Model Architecture

  The final model can be found in model.py file from line numbers 69 to 119 inside get_number method.
-It consiste of 6 convolution neural network with the following 4 fully connected layers.
+It consists of Normalization layer, followed by 6 convolutions neural network with the following 4 fully connected layers.

 Here is the summary of the architecture (Not visualization)